 - The firm represented a sister in a breach of fiduciary action filed against her sister who served as trustee of their late mother’s trust.
 The parties resolved the case at a court mandatory settlement conference.

-- The firm represents the conservator in several ongoing conservatorship cases in the Marin County Court.
+- The firm is representing the conservator in two continuing conservatorship matters in the Marin County Court.

 - In defense of a claim that a trust was a product of undue influence, Rob represented the trustee in a case that involved more than 30 separate depositions of parties, attorneys, witnesses, and medical experts.
 The case ultimately was settled on the eve of trial.

 - Rob participated in the defense of a San Francisco law firm that was accused of committing legal malpractice in its handling of the multi-million dollar estate of an elderly widow.
 Following discovery and summary judgment proceedings, the case was settled.

 - After selling their East Bay apartment building, a mother and her daughter were the subject of a missing persons conservatorship proceeding that led to (1) a contract rescission action being filed against Rob’s clients, the buyers of the building; and (2) a title insurance dispute.
 After substantial discovery, including a deposition of one of the conservatees in Oregon, the parties reached a settlement agreement.

 - In a court trial conducted in Marin County, Rob’s client successfully defended against the claim that he had procured his mother’s will by exercising undue influence.
 Rob also later defended a similar case in Marin and received a similar defense judgment after a court trial.